RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 The above example will tell OMX Player to use the third mixer on the second Audio Card to play video sounds.

-NOTE: Any custom manually used settings will be overwritten if you select any of the other options in the GUI and exit the Sound Settings window, as the Sound Settings GUI window overwrites the es_settings.cfg options when you exit the window.
+IMPORTANT NOTE: Any custom manually used settings will be overwritten if you select any of the other options in the GUI and exit the Sound Settings window, as the Sound Settings GUI window overwrites the es_settings.cfg options when you exit the window.

 # Sound Troubleshooting